College Life

 http://www.clark.edu/campus-life/student-life/clubs/index.php

 Clubs and programs provide students an opportunity to develop leadership skills, responsibility, and apply academic, vocational and/or personal learning through involvement on campus and in the community.
-With more than 50 clubs and programs to choose from, students are bound to find something to match their interests.
+With many options to choose from, students are bound to find something to match their interests.
 Clubs and programs may have an educational, national, cultural, political, activity and/or religious focus.

 Student Government – Associated Students of Clark College (ASCC)